cert-manager/website/content/docs/projects/trust-manager/README.md

 These sources, along with the single currently supported target type (`configMap`) are documented in the trust-manager [API reference documentation](./api-reference.md).

+#### Targets

+All `Bundle` targets are written to `ConfigMap`s whose name matches that of the `Bundle`, and every target has a PEM-formatted bundle included.

+Users can also optionally - as of trust-manager v0.5.0 - choose to write a JKS formatted binary bundle to the target.
+We understand that most Java applications tend to require a password on JKS files (even though trust bundles don't contain secrets), so all trust-manager JKS bundles use the default password `changeit`.

 #### Namespace Selector